-It’s time again for the High Holidays — and no, not the ones at Folsom Street Fair, although those are also this weekend, but the kind your bubbie wants you to celebrate.
-Rosh Hashanah, the Jewish New Year, begins tomorrow and continues through Friday, so start the year off on a sweet note, as is traditional, with honey cake and challah from one of these bakeries, or enjoy a full supper from a classic deli.
-The head of the year concludes ten days later, on the 30th, with Yom Kippur, a day of repentance— and also fasting, so eat up with a festive meal beforehand.
-L’shanah tovah, fam.Read More
+It’s time again for the High Holidays.
+In 2022, Rosh Hashanah, the Jewish New Year, begins on Sunday, September 25, and ends at sundown, Tuesday, September 27, so start the year on a sweet note, as is traditional, with honey cake and challah from one of these bakeries — or enjoy a full supper from a classic Jewish deli.
+The head of the year concludes a few short days later on Tuesday, October 4, with Yom Kippur, a day of atonement — and also fasting, so eat up with a festive meal beforehand.
+L’shanah tovah.Read More

 Where to Get Jewish Food for the High Holidays in the Bay Area